Section bending also called profile bending, uses a section bending machine that is done in a wide variety of metals in various ways.

 After bending (section rolling) due to the position of the rollers on the workpiece inevitably remains a flat part at the ends of the metal profile.
 This flat part is approximately half the length of the gap between the centers of the lower rollers.

 How to reduce it?

-Although the appearance of a straight part is considered to be a flaw of symmetrical roller with 3 rollers, their simple structure, comfortable use and low price still make them the most wanted model of roll metal section bending machines.
+Although the appearance of a straight part is considered to be a flaw of a symmetrical roller with 3 rollers, their simple structure, comfortable use, and low price still make them the most wanted model of roll metal section bending machines.

 In addition, there are methods which we can use in order to easily eliminate this problem.
 You can find some of them below:

-If the metal profiles ends can be bent prior to rolling, then no extra material is required.
+If the metal profile ends can be bent prior to rolling, then no extra material is required.
 This process is called “pre-bending.”

 Pre-bending can be done with a radius die in a press brake or done in a 3-roll or 4-roll section bending machine, plate roll.
 How thick a plate you can pre-bend is controlled by the maximum pressure that can be applied by the top roll of the machine.